kipwoker/SoundCloud.API.Client/README.md

 ```

 #Tests
-If you want run tests, you should fill settigs.json first.
+If you want to run tests, you should fill settings.json first.

 Full path: .\SoundCloud.API.Client\SoundCloud.API.Client.Test\settings.json
 ```